 or

 This guidance assists barristers in determining and navigating their obligations under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (as amended) and related legislation.
-This guidance has been approved by HM Treasury.
+Please note the majority of this guidance has been approved by HM Treasury, however the changes shown in track are awaiting HMT approval.
 You are not required to follow this guidance but doing so will make it easier to account to regulators and others for your actions.

 The Important Notice at the end of this page relates to this document.